| HISTORY OF PRINCES STREET |

 the defeat of the Jacobite upsing (cumulating in the Battle

-Edinburgh came to light.
-It was planned under Provest Drummond
+for Edinburgh came to light.
+It was planned under Provest

-to be built on the farmlands to the North of The Castle.
+Drummond to be built on the farmlands to the North of The

-by a young architect James Craig who won
+submitted by a young architect James Craig who

-the competition nine years previously when was only 22
+won the competition nine years previously when was only

 Craig's winning design consisted of a simple rectilinear